erwintobing15/dotamagus/README.md

 # Dotamagus

-> This is a recommendation system for Dota 2 hero and match prediction webapp.
-It provides hero suggestions from the combination of heroes that often win when they are picked together.
-The recommendation system is built based on Association Rules using the FP-Growth algorithm.
-The recommendation algorithm is a custom made search algorithm with time complexity O(n³) (because I just focus on how to make it work, but will need to optimize it later on).
-For match prediction I originaly used neural nerwork algorithm Multilayer Percetron using tensorflow.
-But because installing tensorflow need 500MB or more storage space, I used logistic regression instead for the sake of deployment.
-The model and the web app is built with python and django.
-You can find the association rules and model source code [here](https://github.com/erwintobing15/rules-model).
+> Web-based Dota 2 hero recommendation system and match prediction.
+The system provides hero suggestions from the combination of heroes that often win when they are picked together.
+The recommendation system is built based on Association Rules which mined from a dataset of 621,064 Dota 2 matches using the FP-Growth algorithm.
+I developed 3 machine learning models Multilayer Perceptron, Logistic Regressing, and XGBoost with a similar accuracy of 63%.
+For deployment, Logistic Regressing is used which has the lowest storage need for dependencies installation.
+The results of the recommendation system performance obtained a success rate of 81% from 1000 simulations.
+The source code for data, association rules mining, and model training can be found [here](https://github.com/erwintobing15/rules-model).

 ## Demo
 Try live demo [here](https://dotamagos.pythonanywhere.com/).